sairosthedev/alamait_backend/APPLICATION_CODE_MAPPING_SYSTEM.md

 // Application should have:
 {
     _id: "application_id",
-    student: "user_id",           // ← Should be set
+    student: "user_id",           // ← Should be set when student registers
-    applicationCode: "APP123...",
+    applicationCode: "APP123...", // ← Should be set when admin approves
     status: "approved"
 }
 ```